Introduction

 datatable(chemical.data)

 RaMP-DB performs chemical class enrichment analysis using Fisher’s tests with the function runEnrichChemClass().
-The function performs enrichment analysis for Classyfire classes, sub-classess, and super-classes, and for LipidMaps categories, main classess, and sub classes.
+The function performs enrichment analysis for ClassyFire classes, sub-classes, and super-classes, and for LIPID MAPS® categories, main classes, and sub-classes.
+The function returns a list with enrichment results for each relevant class (depends on the input metabolites retrieved).

 metabolites.of.interest = c("pubchem:64969", "chebi:16958", "chemspider:20549", "kegg:C05598",